Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Evaluating VIMs for predictors of suicide risk

-Table~\ref{tab:data_analysis_vim_summaries} contains the average VIM and slope of the linear trend in VIM over time for PHQi9 compared against the same variable sets, again for logistic regression and the Super Learner (remaining results are in the Supporting Information).
-We focus on the Super Learner results since logistic regression may be misspecified in this case.
-The average VIM of PHQi9 is quite large for its add-in importance compared to no variables (variable set 2 versus 1; p-value for a test that this average is zero $< 0.0001$), is smaller when compared to the base set, age and sex (variable set 4 versus 3; p-value $< 0.0001$), and is smaller still when also compared to prior self-harm (variable set 6 versus 5; p-value $0.002$); this is consistent with Figure~\ref{fig:data_analysis_vim_over_time}.
-However, the PHQi9 has the same estimated importance as all prior self-harm variables.
-The slope of the linear trend in VIM for PHQi9 tends to be near zero.
-The results suggest a slight increasing trend in VIM for PHQi9 alone and a decreasing trend in VIM for PHQi9 compared to age, sex, and prior-self harm variables (variable set 6 versus 5).
-In the Supporting Information, we describe the importance of PHQi9 relative to several other sets of variables, which followed similar trends to those reported here.
+Table~\ref{tab:data_analysis_vim_summaries} contains the average VIM and slope of the linear trend in VIM over time for PHQi9 compared against the same variable sets (remaining results are in Section~\ref{sec:more_data}).
+We focus on the super learner results since logistic regression may be misspecified.
+The average AUC VIM of PHQi9 is quite large for its add-in importance compared to no variables (variable set 2 versus 1; p-value $< 0.0001$ for a test that this average is zero, smaller than the Bonferroni threshold of 0.0025), is smaller when compared to age, sex, and prior self-harm (variable set 6 versus 5; p-value $< 0.0001$, smaller than the Bonferroni threshold of 0.0025), and is smaller still when compared with the full set of variables (p-values smaller than 0.05 but above the Bonferroni threshold); this is consistent with Figure~\ref{fig:data_analysis_vim_over_time}.
+However, the PHQi9 has the same estimated AUC VIM as all prior self-harm variables (Tables~\ref{tab:auc_data_analysis_vim_summaries_all_supp}--\ref{tab:sensitivity_data_analysis_vim_summaries_all_supp}).
+The slope of the linear trend in AUC VIM for PHQi9 tends to be near zero.
+The results suggest a slight increasing trend in AUC VIM for PHQi9 alone and a decreasing trend in VIM for PHQi9 compared to age, sex, and prior-self harm variables (variable set 6 versus 5).
+VIMs based on PPV had smaller magnitude than those based on AUC, but showed similar trends.
+Those based on sensitivity showed different trends, with a smaller average VIM for PHQi9 versus no variables compared to the other comparisons, and a large positive trend in VIM for PHQi9 versus no variables.
+In the Supplementary Material, we describe the add-in and leave-out importance of PHQi9 relative to several other sets of variables (including the PHQ-8 total score; see Tables~\ref{tab:auc_data_analysis_vim_summaries_all_supp}--\ref{tab:sensitivity_data_analysis_vim_summaries_all_supp}), which followed similar trends to those reported here.

 Taken together, as in the simulations, these results highlight that variable importance can differ greatly based on the chosen comparator set.
 By considering the importance of PHQi9 relative to different sets of variables, we gain complementary information that may be helpful towards a deeper understanding of this variable and its role in predicting suicide risk.
 Our results are in line with other work using simpler approaches to estimation and variable importance that similarly found that model performance does not change much over time and that PHQi9 is important over time \citep{simon2016risk,simon2017between,simon2024stability}.
 This implies that clinicians should continue to focus on obtaining and discussing the PHQi9 in follow-up visits with patients as part of care.